-5.3 The Governing Body
+5.3 The governing body

-The governing body will approve this policy at each review, ensure it complies with the law and hold the headteacher to account for its implementation.
+The governing board will approve this policy at each review, ensure it complies with the law and hold the Head Teacher to account for its implementation.

-The governing board will appoint a Safeguarding Governor to monitor the effectiveness of this policy in conjunction with the full governing board.
+The governing board will appoint a full committee member to monitor the effectiveness of this policy in conjunction with the full governing board.
 This is always a different person from the DSL.

-The chair of governors will act as the 'case manager' in the event that an allegation of abuse is made against the Executive Head Teacher, where appropriate (see appendix 3).
+The chair of governors will act as the 'case manager' in the event that an allegation of abuse is made against the Head Teacher, where appropriate (see appendix 3).